entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

     - `Besides JUnit and Jest, which testing frameworks would you like to use?` (Up to you)
     - `Would you like to install other generators from the JHipster Marketplace?` (No)

 6. Next, add an Entity to your microservice and create the corresponding micro frontends.
 In this tutorial, `Conference` is the name of the entity that will be added to the application.
-Remember to replace `ent jhipster` with `jhipster` if you are not using the Entando CLI.

  ``` sh
 ent jhipster entity Conference
 ```

 7. You'll be presented with a series of prompts to add fields to your entity.
 These are echoed below, with the base values for this tutorial in parentheses.
-Input your preference, and note that the "Enter" key will select the default option.
+Input your preferences, and note that the `Enter` key will select the default option.

     - `Do you want to add a field to your entity?` (Yes)